max99x/crystal/README.md

 highly ambiguous sentences and up to several minutes in degenerate cases.
 The bottlenecks are mostly fixable, but since the system was never meant to be more than a proof of concept, I do not plan to ever fix them properly.
-Memory usage is similarly ugly, at about 800MB when the full WordNet vocabulary is loaded.
+Memory usage is similarly ugly, at about 800MB on 32-bit systems when the full WordNet vocabulary is loaded.

 ## License